-Williams was the representative for Wisconsin’s 1st congressional district and was a Republican.
+Williams was the representative for Wisconsin’s 1st congressional district as a Republican.
 He served from 1881 to 1883.

 He was previously the representative for Wisconsin’s 1st congressional district as a Republican from 1877 to 1881; the representative for Wisconsin’s 1st congressional district as a Republican from 1875 to 1877; and the representative for Wisconsin’s 1st congressional district as a Republican from 1873 to 1875.